 Variables identifying restriction in favorite activity.
-In Rounds 2 and forward, continuing persons (including LML respondents) were asked whether they (the sample person) got to do their favorite activity (named in Round 1) since their last interview (or between the time of their last interview and their death).
-In Round 6 the fill in this question shifted to the activity named in Round 5.
+In Rounds 2 to 4, continuing persons (including LML respondents) were asked whether they (the sample person) got to do their favorite activity (named in Round 1) since their last interview (or between the time of their last interview and their death).
+In Rounds 6 to 8 the fill in this question shifted to the activity named in Round 5.
 At each round individuals are then asked "did {your/SPs} health or functioning ever keep {you/SP} from {favorite activity}."
 The table below shows the favorite activity referenced and time frame (last month vs. last year) for this question across rounds and corresponding variable names and items.

-Round Cohort Item Restriction in favorite activity: variable name Favorite activity referenced: variable name Time frame 1 2011 PA26 pa1helmfvact Last month 2 2011 PA26 pa2helmfvact Pound 1: no1dy2fayact Last year 3 2011 PA26 pa3helmfvact Round 1: pa1dv2favact Last year 4 2011 PA26 pa4helmfvact Last year 5 2011/2015 PA26 pa5helmfvact 2011 cohort: pa1dv2favact Last month 5 2011/2015 PA26A pa5fvactlimyr 2015 cohort: pa5dfavact Last year 5 2011 PA28 pa5actnwlim 2011 cohort (if new activity Last month 5 2011 PA28A pa5actnwlimyr tnwlimyr reported in Round 5): pa5dfavact 6 2011/2015 PA26 pa6fvactlimyr Round 5: pa5dfavact Last year 7 2011/2015 PA26 pa7fvactlimyr Round 5: pa5dfavact Last year
+Round Cohort Item Restriction in favorite activity: variable name Favorite activity referenced: variable name Time frame 1 2011 PA26 pa1helmfvact Round 1: pa1dv2favact Last month 2 - 4 2011 PA26 pa#helmfvact Round 1: pa1dv2favact Last year 5 2011/2015 PA26 pa5helmfvact 2011 cohort: pa1dv2favact Last month 5 2011/2015 PA26A pa5fvactlimyr 2015 cohort: pa5dfavact Last year 5 2011 PA28 pa5actnwlim 2011 cohort (if new activity Last month 5 2011 PA28A pa5actnwlimyr reported in Round 5): pa5dfavact Last year 6 - 8 2011/2015 PA26 pa#fvactlimyr Round 5: pa5dfavact (2011 cohort: Round 1 or new Round 5 activity) Last year

-In Round 1, restriction in favorite activity in the last month is obtained.
-In Rounds 2-4, the reference period changes to the last year.
+In Round 1, restriction in favorite activity in the last month is obtained, then in Rounds 2-4, the reference period changes to the last year.5

-In Round 5, for persons in the 2011 cohort, restrictions in favorite activity reported in Round 1 are obtained in PA26 (last month) and PA26A (last year).
-For persons in the 2015 cohort, restrictions in favorite activity are obtained in PA26 (last month) and PA26A (last year).
-In addition, 2011 cohort members who reported having a new favorite activity in Round 5 (in PA27A) are also asked about restrictions for that activity in PA28 (last month) and PA28A (last year).
+In Round 5, for persons in the 2011 cohort, restrictions in favorite activity reported in Round 1 are obtained for the last month (PA26) and the last year (PA26A).
+In addition, 2011 cohort members who reported having a new favorite activity in Round 5 (in PA27A) are also asked about restrictions for that activity in the last month (PA28) and the last year (PA28A).
+For persons in the 2015 cohort, restrictions in favorite activity are obtained for the last month (PA26) and the last year (PA26A).

 This section is designed to support analyses of both trends and trajectories.
-Users interested in trends in restrictions in (current) favorite activity may compare PA26 in Round 1 (last month) and either PA26 or PA28 in Round 5 (the latter if a new activity is named; both last month).
-Users interested in trajectories in favorite activity for the 2011 cohort may use PA26 for Round 1 (last month) PA26 for rounds 2-4 (last year), PA26A or PA28A (the latter if a new activity is named; both last year) for Round 5, and PA26 for rounds 6 or 7 (last year; refers to new activity if named in Round 5 otherwise to Round 1 activity).
+Users interested in trends between 2011 and 2015 in restrictions in (current) favorite activity may compare PA26 in Round 1 (last month) and PA26 (or PA28 for 2011 cohort) in Round 5 (last month).
+Users interested in trajectories in favorite activity for the 2011 cohort may use PA26 for Round 1 (last month), PA26 for rounds 2-4 (last year), PA26A or PA28A (the latter if a new activity is named;